Friday, 27 December 2024

 Valorant's limited beta on PS5 and Xbox Series X/S starts June 14 with custom-built console gameplay and cross-progression.

 Riot Games’ tactical shooter Valorant, which has been exclusively available on PC since its release in 2020, is set to make its debut on consoles.
-Starting June 14, a limited beta for the PS5 and Xbox Series /S, an exclusive opportunity, will be available.
+Starting June 14, a limited beta for the PS5 and Series X/S, an exclusive opportunity, will be available.
 You can register for the beta here.
 The initial rollout will cover the United States, the United Kingdom, Canada, Europe, and Japan.
 Riot plans to expand to other global regions soon after, though no date has been provided for the full launch.

 Designed for consoles